 Music therapy is an allied health profession, and as such is an essential service according to the federal government.
-We are now providing face-to-face sessions again, after a period of working exclusively with Telehealth.
+We are now providing face-to-face sessions again, after a period of working exclusively with Telehealth in early 2020.
 During this time, we are implementing a number of health and safety measures as per Department of Health guidelines - read more here.

-Many of our clients have accessed online music therapy sessions this year, and these will continue to be made available.
+While most of our sessions are face to face now, online music therapy will continue to be made available.
 Known in the medical and allied health sectors as Telehealth, this delivery format uses real-time digital video technology to provide services at a distance.
 We are doing our best to assist in making this as accessible and effective as possible, including finding ways to optimise audio quality.

-Please get in touch to discuss whether online or face-to-face sessions would be right for your needs.
+Please get in touch to discuss what kind of service will be right for your needs.

 We offer individual sessions for private clients across a broad spectrum of therapeutic needs, abilities, and ages, including adolescents, adults and children.
 These are typically conducted in the client's home, which enables a comfortable dynamic along with a transferable context for music activities.
 Depending on individual needs and therapeutic goals, sessions can also take place at a day program centre, school or other site.